fnds/fnds.github.io/_posts/2019-03-19-schedule-posts-on-jekyll.md

         future: false

-    This changes causes Jekyll to ignore any posts with dates in the future
+    It causes Jekyll to ignore any posts with dates in the future.

 2. Create a post with the desired posting date